ChrisWeaver1/chrisweaver1.github.io/_projects/weavc-discord.md

 }
 ```

 There is also a method called `ParseArgs` exported.
 This takes the content of a message and an array of `ArgParser`'s, much like the router.
-It will return the same `ArgsModel` class aswell.
+It will return the same `ArgsModel` class as well.

 #### Pager